-Parrots normally enjoy getting out of their cage to stretch their legs and flap their wings.
-So, when a parrot refuses to leave its cage, you’ll need to check for health and behavioral problems.
+Parrots usually enjoy getting out of their cage to stretch their legs and flap their wings.
+So, when a parrot refuses to leave its cage, it typically signifies something isn’t right.

-You can usually coax your parrot out of its cage using encouragement tactics.
-If your parrot feels unwell, its willingness to interact will increase once the problem is resolved.
+You can usually coax a parrot out of its cage with encouragement tactics.
+If the parrot feels unwell, its willingness to interact will increase once the problem is resolved.

 Why Won’t My Parrot Leave Its Cage?